alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 - `<use_case>_MODEL_TFLITE_PATH`: The path to the model file that is processed and is included into the application `axf` file.
 The default value points to one of the delivered set of models.
-Make sure that the model chosen is aligned with the `ETHOS_U55_ENABLED` setting.
+Make sure that the model chosen is aligned with the `ETHOS_U_NPU_ENABLED` setting.

-  - When using the *Ethos-U55* NPU backend, the NN model is assumed to be optimized by Vela compiler.
+  - When using the *Ethos-U* NPU backend, the NN model is assumed to be optimized by Vela compiler.
 However, even if not, if it is supported by TensorFlow Lite Micro, it falls back on the CPU and execute.

-  - When use of the *Ethos-U55* NPU is disabled, and if a Vela optimized model is provided, then the application reports a failure at runtime.
+  - When use of the *Ethos-U* NPU is disabled, and if a Vela optimized model is provided, then the application reports a failure at runtime.

 - `USE_CASE_BUILD`: Specifies the list of applications to build.
 By default, the build system scans sources to identify available ML applications and produces executables for all detected use-cases.
 This parameter can accept single value, for example: `USE_CASE_BUILD=img_class`, or multiple values.
 For example: `USE_CASE_BUILD="img_class;kws"`.

-- `ETHOS_U55_TIMING_ADAPTER_SRC_PATH`: The path to timing adapter sources.
+- `ETHOS_U_NPU_TIMING_ADAPTER_SRC_PATH`: The path to timing adapter sources.
 The default value points to the `timing_adapter` dependencies folder.

 - `TA_CONFIG_FILE`: The path to the CMake configuration file that contains the timing adapter parameters.
 Used only if